ibm-cloud-docs/monitoring/exporters/ipmi.md

 For more information, see [Prometheus IPMI Exporter](https://github.com/soundcloud/ipmi_exporter){: external}.

-Complete the following steps to configure a Sysdig agent to collect IPMI metrics from 1 or more hosts:
+Complete the following steps to configure a monitoring agent to collect IPMI metrics from 1 or more hosts:

 ## Step 1.
-Configure a Sysdig agent
+Configure a monitoring agent
 {: #ipmi_step1}

-To monitor 1 or more hosts, you must configure a Sysdig agent.
-The agent collects automatically a set of metrics that you can monitor through the Sysdig web UI.
+To monitor 1 or more hosts, you must configure a monitoring agent.
+The agent collects automatically a set of metrics that you can monitor through the monitoring UI.

-See [Install a Sysdig agent to collect and forward metrics from a server to an {{site.data.keyword.mon_full_notm}} instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) and choose the Sysdig agent that you want to configure to monitor a host.
+See [Install a monitoring agent to collect and forward metrics from a server to an {{site.data.keyword.mon_full_notm}} instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) and choose the monitoring agent that you want to configure to monitor a host.

 ## Step 2.
 Configuring the Prometheus IPMI Exporter